yiisoft/docs/003-roadmap.md

 Implemented as a [separate package that is not dependent on a framework](https://github.com/yiisoft/log).

-- [ ] Framework packages should depend on interface only.
+- [x] Framework packages should depend on interface only.
-- [ ] Split drivers into packages.
+- [x] Split drivers into packages.
+- [ ] Clean up code.

 ### PSR-4 Autoloading

 - [x] Autoloading is fine already.
-- [ ] Docuement on how it works.
+- [ ] Document on how it works.

 ### PSR-7 HTTP message

 - [x] Remove our own implementation.
 At least for now.
-- [ ] Framework packages should depend on interfaces only.
+- [x] Framework packages should depend on interfaces only.
 - [ ] Implement decorators for Request, ServerRequest, Response adding handy methods.

 ### PSR-11 Container